lachlanchen/LazyingArtCoin/lazyartcoin/README.md

 - **Emergency pause:** If compromised credentials or suspicious activity occurs, call `pause()` from the multisig.
 Resume with `unpause()` once resolved.
 - **Auditing:** Run `npx hardhat test` after you add tests, and consider `npx hardhat coverage` or `slither .` for static analysis.
 - **Compliance:** Consult counsel before mass distributions or token sales.
 Document tokenomics, vesting, and burn schedules in public-facing materials.
+- **Security:** Never paste private keys into the control center.
+All privileged calls must be signed inside MetaMask (or another hardware wallet connected to MetaMask).

 ---